postmanlabs/labs-docs/CONTRIBUTING.md

   1. Clone down your copy of this repo onto your local machine: `git clone <YOUR GITHUB REPO URL>`
   1. Navigate to the new directory git created. `cd postman-docs`
   1. Checkout the `develop` branch. `git checkout develop`
-  1. Create a new branch for your work based on develop `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make
+  1. Create a new branch for your work based on develop `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and include the Issue number this change is associated with.
+Example: `1234-update-mock-api-docs`
   1. Run `npm install` to add all dependencies
   1. Make your changes.
 The Learning Center's documentation is built from the `.md` files in the `v6` folder of the repo
   1. Check your files against our markdown guidelines by running `npm run lint` and resolve any errors